jpreecedev/developerhandbook/src/pages/in-the-spotlight-demystifying-iqueryable-entity-framework-6/index.md

 ### Summary

 `IQueryable` works to translate your code into the most efficient queries it can, and for the most part it does a great job.
 When working with the repository/unit of work pattern, you should think very hard about returning `IQueryable` to your consuming code, because this results in boundary bleed and can also result in exceptions, as each query interpreter cannot translate every single expression you throw at it.
-[Download the source code](https://dl.dropboxusercontent.com/u/14543010/Demystified.zip 'Download source code').